Sourdough

 Starter

-Sourdough cooking uses a "starter" which is simply flour and water with
+Sourdough cooking uses a "starter" which is simply flour and water with a

-new starter.
+starter.
 Nothing but flour and water will go into the starter.

 Keep one cup of batter in a jar in the refrigerator as a starter.
-Use
+Use it at

-become a bit dark.
+dark.
 As long as it does not mold it is fine.
-The day
+The day before you want to do

-before you want to do your sourdough cooking you need to make some
+your sourdough cooking you need to make some "basic batter".
+This

-"basic batter".
-This simply involes removing your cup of starter
+simply involves removing your cup of starter from the refrigerator and

-and two cups of water.
-Mix this in a glass bowl, cover and
+adding two and one half cups of flour and two cups of water.
+Mix this in a

-let sit overnight.
-The next day remove one cup of batter and store in a
+glass bowl, cover and let sit overnight.
+The next day remove one cup of

-glass jar in the refrigerator.
-This will be the starter that allows you
+batter and store in a glass jar in the refrigerator.
+This will be the

-to continue the process of sourdough cooking.
-The remainder is the
+starter that allows you to continue the process of sourdough cooking.
+The

-"basic batter" used in the following recipes.
+remainder is the "basic batter" used in the following recipes.

 Sourdough Bread

-| 2 cups milk |
+2 cups milk |

 1/4 cup wheat germ |

-| 2 tbspn butter |
+2 tbspn butter |

 2 cups wheat flour |

-| 2 tspn salt |
+2 tspn salt |

 4 cups white flour |

-| 2 tbspn sugar |
+2 tbspn sugar |

 1 pkg active dry yeast |

-| 1/4 cup honey |
+1/4 cup honey |

 2 tspn baking soda |

 Scald two cups of milk and melt butter and honey in milk.
-Allow to cool
+Allow to cool to

-stirring in gently.
-Set dough in warm spot, cover with cloth and let
+Set dough in warm spot, cover with cloth and let set for 30 minutes.

-Break down and sift in remaining flour until the dough is too stiff to
+Break down and sift in remaining flour until the dough is too stiff to stir

-hands.
-Work in remaining flour, kneading with heels of hand 100 times
+in remaining flour, kneading with heels of hand 100 times until the dough is

-until the dough is light and satiny to the touch.
-Note: Quantity of
+light and satiny to the touch.
+Note: Quantity of flour will vary - better

-flour will vary - better too little than too much.
+too little than too much.

 Let rise in a greased bowl.
-Punch down, divide into three equal
+Punch down, divide into three equal portions,

-at 400 degrees with pans covered with aluminum foil.
-Reduce
+degrees with pans covered with aluminum foil.
+Reduce temperature to 325 and

-temperature to 325 and remove foil.
-Bake until done - about another 20
+remove foil.
+Bake until done - about another 20 minutes.

-Waffles
+Sourdough Waffles

 1 egg